Expulsion of the Albanians (1830–1876)

-The Expulsion of the Albanians (1830–1876) refers to the forced migration of Albanians from the Principality of Serbia from 1830 until the beginning of the Serbian–Ottoman Wars.
+Albanians were forcibly displaced from the Principality of Serbia from 1830 until the beginning of the Serbian–Ottoman Wars in 1876.
 During this period, Albanians were gradually expelled in order to ethnically cleanse the Serbian state.
 The Albanians were removed from Serbia either by force or by buying their homes.

 The expulsions occurred in the Morava Valley and western Serbia.
 The number of Albanians that were expelled or emigrated from Serbia from 1830 to 1876 is estimated to be up to roughly 150,000.
 Most of Serbia's Muslims were expelled by 1876.

 Background

 When the Serbian state became fully autonomous in 1817 (de facto 1815), Muslims and Albanian Catholics began leaving to the Ottoman Empire or to other places.
 Despite working with other peoples before, including Albanians, the Serbian government began viewing them as a threat to the nation.
 As a result, Serbia began trying to homogenize its population.